peelingwave/cis221_codepath/README.md

 **Summary:** What does this honeypot simulate and do for a security researcher?

 Suricata is described as a Intrusion Detection System (IDS), Intrusion Prevention System (IPS), and a Network System monitor (NSM).
 Security researchers and analysts use this tool to detect, identify, and prevent malicious breaches into a network.
+Suricata was able to detect suspicious activity in my honeypot.
 ![mhn gui suricata](https://user-images.githubusercontent.com/98624766/166341451-468292f9-be69-4dc0-b3f4-687bcc1bc9d7.gif)

 #### Honeypot Snort